Chart Color Schemes

 The employment landscape in Lithgow Surrounds presents a mixed picture: unemployment remains low at 2.8%, yet recent job losses have affected its comparative national standing

-Lithgow Surrounds has a balanced workforce with both white and blue collar jobs, strongly represented by manufacturing and industrial sectors.
-Its unemployment rate is 2.8%.
+Lithgow Surrounds has a balanced workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are strongly represented in the area.
+As of September 2025, the unemployment rate stands at 2.8%.

 Frequently Asked Questions - Employment